MicrosoftDocs/VBA-Docs/api/Access.References.ItemRemoved.md

 ## Remarks

 The **ItemRemoved** event applies to the **References** collection.
-It isn't associated with a control, form, or report, as are most other events.
+It'sn't associated with a control, form, or report, as are most other events.
 Therefore, to create a procedure definition for the **ItemRemoved** event procedure, you must use a special syntax.

 The **ItemRemoved** event can run only an event procedure when it occurs; it cannot run a macro.